The Best Veggies for Guinea Pigs: Guinea Pig Diet In-Depth Guide

 If you have baby guinea pig (under 6 months old), try to supplement with alfalfa hay to supplement their growth.

-We recommend GuineaDad Nourish Series – Timothy Hay to those who want to provide the best for the guinea pigs.
-Not only your guinea pigs will have 24/7 access to highest grade hay, hay will stay clean.
+We recommend GuineaDad Nourish Series – Timothy Hay or GuineaDad Nourish Series - Orchard Hay to those who want to provide the best food for their guinea pigs.
+Not only your guinea pigs will have 24/7 access to highest grade hay, but hay will also stay clean.
 Each box contains weeks’ worth of hay, which is always more than enough.
 Lastly, the design encourages guinea pigs to be more active – lessening the possibility or severity of guinea pig obesity.

-Click to watch two episodes of videos covering vegetable meal plan
+Click to watch two episodes of videos covering vegetable guinea pig diet plan

 Why Do Guinea Pigs Need Vegetables?